Thursday, 30 April 2026

 Therefore, I suggest, there is an historical gap between Spinoza's 17th century knowledge, perspective, and arguments going on around him, compared with those surrounding us in the 21st century.
 For instance, nowadays we have the benefit of using a Taxonomy /classification system which fully takes into account the theory of evolution.
 So we can't expect Spinoza to account for our modern day knowledge, whether it be scientific, political, feminist or anything else.

 Gaspard Bauhin (1560-1624) created a classification system but focused on vegetation.
 Although Bauhin was before Spinoza's time, he nonetheless influenced the 17th century Taxonomist, John Ray (1627-1705), an Englishman who lived during Spinoza's lifetime.
 Ray argued against having fixed, binary either/or way of categorising nature.
 Instead, Ray categorised things, usually plants, based on his observations and classed them according to how similar or dissimilar they were/are.
 Spinoza may have heard of him because Ray became fellow of the Royal Society in 1667 and Spinoza was aware of the scientific experiments and findings of those involved in the Royal Society in the UK.
 Irrespectively, I think Ray's way of classifying nature could be relevant and makes for an interesting comparison because Spinoza also uses similarity and dissimilarity to compare animals, amongst other things, so he could be working within a similar approach to Ray.
 This gives Spinoza contemporary relevance too, because scientists still draw on a selection of Ray's discoveries today.
 Moreover, Ray is a key figure in taxonomy because he was a pioneer in initiating, what people believe to be, the first definition of species, which depicts them as not only being organisms which have similar characteristics, but also as having an ancestor in common with each other.
 How Darwinian of him!
-And contemporary, given that present day genetic researchers still argue over the possibility of what's known as a mitochondrial Eve, who has been claimed by some to be the first ancestor of humans, I'm terms of DNA.
+And contemporary, given that present day genetic researchers still argue over the possibility of what's known as a mitochondrial Eve, who has been claimed by some to be the first ancestor of humans, in terms of DNA.

 After Ray, the next well-known Taxonomist was Joseph Pitton de Tournefort (1656-1708) whose main contribution to Taxonomy was progressing our knowledge of taxonomy by setting out a distinction between the categories of genera and species.